 - Narrowing the gap by addressing inequalities and raising the attainment of these students entitled to Pupil Premium Funding.

-- Raising self-esteem and aspirations of students entitled to Pupil Premium Funding through pastoral support, enrichment and extra-curricular activities
+- Raising self-esteem and aspirations of students entitled to Pupil Premium Funding through pastoral support, enrichment and extra-curricular activities.

-Bluecoat Beechdale Academy has targeted additional strategies and systems aimed at ensuring that every student is able to achieve their potential.
+Bluecoat Beechdale Academy has targeted additional support strategies and systems aimed at ensuring that every student is able to achieve their potential.
 However, in relation to those students who are financially disadvantaged we aim to: